ibm-cloud-docs/sell/software-catalog-details.md

 1. Click **Add logo**.
 1. Enter the URL for your company or product logo, for example, `http://example.com/ex/ex.svg`, and **Save**.

-   Make sure that your logo image is an SVG or PNG file that's a square image roughly sized at 32 x 32 pixels and does not appear blurry or pixelated.
+   Make sure that your logo image is an SVG or PNG file that's a square image that is roughly sized at 32 x 32 pixels and does not appear blurry or pixelated.
    {: note}

 ### Providing a short description of your product